darverdevs/EaglerMavenRepo/README.md

 # Contributing

 If you would like to contribute and suggest some plugins to be added, please **do not** submit a pull request.
 Instead, submit an issue with the plugin you would like to see added, and we will fetch the relevant version and add it.

+**Things you can contribute via pull request:**
+- Fixing typos in readme
+- Fixing the ass structure of the Readme
+- Basically fixing the readme
 ## How to use:

 Include the repo in your pom.xml with: